MrMoDDoM/MuKeyboard/README.md

     GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with MuHi.
+    You should have received a copy of the GNU General Public License along with the source code.
 If not, see <http://www.gnu.org/licenses/> or
     <http://www.muhack.org/> for futher datails.

 # Links